30 days of alcohol rehab treatment will give you counseling for continuing alcohol recovery.

 Alcohol addiction counseling helps you examine why you first began drinking.

-That’s what Dr. Kitty Harris (an addiction researcher who’s also enjoying her long-term alcohol recovery) calls the feeling which people have as they begin alcohol rehab counseling.
+That’s what Dr. Kitty Harris (an addiction researcher who’s also enjoying her long-term alcohol recovery) calls the feeling that people have as they begin alcohol rehab counseling.
 “Many people fear that their addiction is the worst one, but in treatment, you realize that everyone is like you.
 Terminal uniqueness is a lie.”
-In her experience, your addiction counseling helps you overcome that “terminal uniqueness” mindset.
+In her experience, addiction counseling helps you overcome that “terminal uniqueness” mindset.

 Cognitive Behavioral Therapy